suszig/azure-docs.pl-pl/articles/machine-learning/preview/data-prep-appendix2-supported-data-sources.md

 - Wierszy do pominięcia

 ### <a name="tsv-file"></a>Plik TSV
-Odczytuje plik z wartościami rozdzielanymi TSV z magazynu.
+Odczytaj plik kartę wartości rozdzielanych przecinkami magazynu.

 #### <a name="options"></a>Opcje
 - Komentarz